Digital Sharecroppers

 The streaming prosperity illusion has been functional for two decades because the alternative was genuinely not visible.
 It is becoming visible.
 The interesting question now is whether the artists who built the platforms that are currently failing them will direct their energy toward reforming those platforms or toward building the alternatives that the evidence suggests are necessary.

-Artist poverty in the streaming economy is not an issue that will be corrected as the technology matures or as platforms develop a more generous relationship with the creative labour they depend on.
-It is a predictable output of a system that was designed to extract value from that labour and distribute it elsewhere.
+Artist poverty in the streaming economy is the predictable outcome of a system designed to extract value from that labour and distribute it elsewhere.

-Recognising this is not pessimism.
-It is the precondition for doing something other than waiting for conditions to improve within a structure that produces the current conditions by design.
+Recognising this is the precondition for doing something other than waiting for conditions to improve within a structure that produces the current conditions by design.

-The alternative is building platforms whose structure aligns with the interests of the people who make the music — where 'platform growth benefits artists' is not a marketing claim but an architectural fact, embedded in governance documents and ownership structures rather than expressed as an aspiration in annual reports.(5) These platforms exist in early form.
+The alternative is building platforms whose structure aligns with the interests of the people who make the music — where 'platform growth benefits artists' is an architectural fact, embedded in governance documents and ownership structures rather than expressed as an aspiration in annual reports.(5) These platforms exist in early form.
 They are underfunded relative to their commercial counterparts and understudied relative to their importance.
-They represent the part of the streaming conversation that is not about disclosure standards or royalty rate negotiations within the existing model, but about whether the existing model is the one we should be trying to improve, or relegate.

 Platform capitalism has had its fair trial in the music industry.
 The verdict is in the data.
 It is time to build the alternative.